abishekpadaki/airbnb_insights/README.md

 # Dataset
-After running our scraper previously, we pre-processed and merged our datasets into one csv file which is stored here as `model_ready_dataset`
+After running our scraper previously, we pre-processed and merged our datasets into one csv file which is stored here in the `Dataset` folder as `model_ready_dataset.csv`

 This dataset is used to run the EDA and train/test the models in the next section.

 # Running the EDA and Model Python Notebooks

+The two notebooks are in the `Code` folder.

 The first notebook is `airbnb_eda_notebook.ipynb` which was used to run our EDA processes.

 The second notebook is `airbnb_models_notebook.ipynb` which was used to train, test and compare our three models - XGBoost, LightGBM and a traditional Linear Regression model.

 To run both the notebooks, open them using Jupyter notebook or a python notebook editor of your choice.

+# Interactive Heatmap

+An interactive heatmap, as demoed during the presentation, can be seen by opening the file `us_heatmap_with_tooltips.html` in the `Code` folder